-Among the many topics that Simon Morrison addresses in detail is the surprising fact that Prokofiev did not do all his orchestrations.
+Among the many topics that author Simon Morrison addresses in detail is the surprising fact that Prokofiev did not do all his orchestrations.
 Instead, in order to meet deadlines set for his commissions and performances, he would write out piano scores, explain to other musicians what he wanted, and get their help in the actual writing down of orchestral scores and parts.
 Regarding the orchestration of Cinderella, see Morrison, p.
 265. He quotes the composer Shostakovitch as saying: “I was surprised that Prokofiev, who is such an outstanding orchestrator, had not completed the orchestration himself.”
-This is very much akin to what happens in the United States with Broadway shows—and that will be touched upon in the next section.
+This is very much akin to what happens in the United States with Broadway shows—and that process will be highlighted in the next section.

 Bernstein’s Broadway Show

 Leonard Bernstein (1918-1990) had talents that spanned exceptional pianism, flamboyant conducting (including 1957-1969 for the New York Philharmonic), and composing symphonies and ballet scores—including Fancy Free, Facsimile, and The Dybbuk all set by Jerome Robbins plus the Mass choreographed by Alvin Ailey.
 For Broadway, Bernstein’s best-known scores are Candide and West Side Story, which is another transformation of the Romeo and Juliet story.

 The musical West Side Story, created with choreography by Jerome Robbins, book by Arthur Laurents and lyrics credited to Stephen Sondheim, was inspired by Shakespeare’s plot but set in a rough neighborhood of Manhattan during the 1950s.
 Instead of dramatizing feuding Italian families, the musical portrayed the conflicts between two male gangs—New York toughs and Puerto Ricans.
 The live show had its first performances in 1957, starting in Washington D.C. and then going on to New York City, followed by tours around the country and a Hollywood film in 1961.
 And in 2021, Steven Spielberg directed a movie remake.